What I Learned about Dealing with Conflict from Doing the Dishes

 I think I might be allergic to doing the dishes.
 At least that’s what I keep telling my wife.

-Whenever she notices the dishes piling up I get a friendly reminder that it might be time to do something about the Leaning Tower of Plates that has accumulated in the kitchen.
+Whenever she notices the dishes piling up I get a friendly reminder that it might be time to do something about the Leaning Tower of Plates that has accumulated in the sink.
 I try to remind her that I would, but whenever I get close enough to actually do the dishes I begin to feel queasy and light-headed.
-I explain that the doctors haven’t officially diagnosed my form of dish allergy yet but their hard at work on it.
+I explain that the doctors haven’t officially diagnosed my form of dish allergy yet, but their hard at work on it.

 She isn’t buying it.

 Most people don’t like dealing with conflict.
 Most people also don’t like it when you come at them with a bunch of reasons why you’re mad at them either.
 When we make the time to talk to people about what’s bothering us before it becomes the Mt Kilimanjaro of confrontations it may not turn out as Nightmare on Elm Street-ish as we imagine it in our head.
-Take stock of your relationships.
-Talk to who’s hurt you, but do it in the right way and do it soon.
-Don’t let the dishes pile up in your relationships (and don’t let them pile up in the sink either).

 Leave a Reply